Tasarinan/editor-framework/docs/manual/register-panels.md

 ## Message: 'panel:open (argv)'

-Invoke when panel open or panel show up.
-The argv is an `Object` that you send through `Editor.Panel.open`.
+Invoked when panel opens or panel shows up.
+The `argv` is an `Object` that you send through `Editor.Panel.open`.

 Example: